By: Team W9-02 (HealthHub) Since: Jan 2019 Licence: MIT

 delete <keyword> <index>

-command takes in only two arguments after the delete
+The delete command takes in only two arguments after the delete command

 displayed in the GUI.